Home

 About me

 Xiang Huo received the B.S. degree in Automation and the M.S. degree in Control Science and Engineering from Harbin Institute of Technology, Harbin, China, in 2017 and 2019, respectively.
-Currently, he is a Ph.D. candidate in the department of Electrical and Computer Engineering at the University of Utah, supervised by Dr. Mingxi Liu.
-During summer 2022, he was a research intern at the Grid Interactive Controls Group, Oak Ridge National Laboratory mentored by Dr. Jamie Lian and Dr. Jin Dong, and worked on the decentralized control of grid-interactive buildings.
-He is now working on developing new algorithms to address scalability and privacy in large-scale cooperative multi-agent optimizations, with particular applications to power systems.
+He obtained his Ph.D. from the Department of Electrical and Computer Engineering at the University of Utah at the University of Utah in 2024, supervised by Prof. Mingxi Liu.
+Currently, he is a Postdoc affiliated with the Department of Electrical and Computer Engineering at Texas A&M University, working with Prof. Katherine Davis.
+During summer 2022, he was a research intern at the Grid Interactive Controls Group, Oak Ridge National Laboratory mentored by Dr. Jamie Lian and Dr. Jin Dong, working on the decentralized control of grid-interactive buildings.
+His research interests include multi-agent optimization, reinforcement learning, privacy and security in power and cyber-physical systems.
 His research is supported in part by the U.S. Department of Energy and the National Science Foundation.

 My research